gnikit/gmsh-fpm/README.md

 > This repository automatically downloads the Gmsh API every hour from the upstream repo
 > <https://gitlab.onelab.info/gmsh/gmsh.git>.
-> FPM releases automatically authored based on the upstream repository.
+> Releases are automatically authored based on the upstream repository.

 ## Features